Dental Implants Offer Strong Support and Additional Health Benefits

 Daily and Long-term Benefits

 Because they are anchored firmly in your jawbone, dental implants provide the strongest support possible for all kinds of dental restorations.
-Dental implant-supported restorations do not require any more maintenance than you would give your natural teeth.
+Implant-supported crowns and bridges, as well as dentures do not require any more maintenance than you would give your natural teeth.
 Unlike natural teeth, however, they cannot decay.
 As long as you follow the guidelines for care and maintenance, your dental implants can last a lifetime.

 Importantly, dental implants also help retain bone mass in the jaw.
 With the implants in place, the body receives signals to continue sending nutrients to the area.
 Retention of bone mass helps to deter facial collapse.
 This means that dental implant treatment will not only complete your smile and return your dental function to normal, but also help support your facial structure.
 In contrast, traditional dentures cannot prevent bone atrophy, which is why they need readjustment periodically.